Reporting Principles

-The paper was originally drawn up in April 2022 (The original and other updates to the paper can be found below2) in response to a request from the FCA for input on the development of real estate-specific metrics.
+The paper was originally drawn up in April 2022 (The original and other updates to the paper can be found below2) in response to a request from the FCA for input on best practice principles:

-• to inform the development of real estate-specific metrics that enable consistent, transparent, and comparable reporting and disclosure for real estate portfolios and covering all real estate asset classes (committed via equity and/or debt); and
+- to inform the development of real estate-specific metrics that enable consistent, transparent, and comparable reporting and disclosure for real estate portfolios and covering all real estate asset classes (committed via equity and/or debt); and

-Organisations will not be able to report on all of these metrics from day one nor are these proposed as a set of criteria for the four sustainability investment labels under PS23/16.
+Organisations may not be able to report on all of these metrics from day one nor are these proposed as a set of criteria for the four sustainability investment labels under PS23/16.
 Therefore, the Working Group puts forward these principles and suggested metrics on the basis that they are not mandatory but voluntary metrics that provide investment and asset managers, and other industry stakeholders with freely available, material, and comparable real estate specific metrics that support consistent and transparent disclosure.

 1 Associations involved in drafting the ESG Metrics for Real Estate paper: